The Best Hiking Quotes Not All Over the Internet

 Important self-awareness in hiking.
 In kayaking.
 In life.

-Like Mrs. Bishop, I say: if today is not the day for your mountain, wait for another day.
+Like Mrs. Bishop, I say: if today is not the day for the mountains in front of you, wait for another day.
 Or another mountain.

-We’d love to hear it!
+We’d love to hear your favorite!
 Drop us a line in the comments below!